 Disposable products are mainly sold through retail distribution channels.
 The distribution environment is rapidly evolving with systems, and processes are being upgraded at a rapid pace.
 Changes are being spurred by expanding competition, accelerating digitization, constant disintermediation, and consumerization of expectations.
 As the foodservice disposables market is highly competitive, distributors are increasingly focusing on extending their reach.
 Disposables products are also available to end-users through OEMs’ e-commerce portals and online direct-to-consumer stores.
 The online sales contributed over an 18% share of the global market in 2019 due to the high demand from retailers, dealers, and consumers for a multi-channel approach.

 North America is an established market for disposable products.
-The growth of the foodservice industry in the US and Canada is boosting the demand for diverse disposable solutions.
+The growth of the foodservice industry in the United States and Canada is boosting the demand for diverse disposable solutions.
 China, Japan, and India are witnessing a surge in disposable solutions on account of fast-growing economies and increasing consumption.
-The increasing demand from food joints and other end-user segments is a major factor for market growth.
+The increasing demand from fast food products, food joints and other end-user segments is a major factor for market growth.
 Further, Western European economies are witnessing maturity with certain EU directives regulating the market for single-use disposable products made of plastic.

 Latin America is expected to witness steady growth on account of the large middle-class population with high spending power.
 With per capita consumption in Latin America and the Caribbean reaching over 2,900 kcal per capita per day, the consumer eatable market is expected to witness growth in the region.